thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 Tested up to: 6.7
 Stable tag: 4.3.1

+[Deprecated!]
 Add a Color Palette block to pages in the post editor.

 == Description ==

+**Important notice!**

+Due to a shift in my personal and professional priorities, I have decided to take a step back from development.
+As a result, this plugin is no longer being actively maintained.
+You are welcome to [fork it](https://github.com/thatdevgirl/wordpress-color-palette) and create your own updates.
+If you do so, please credit me as the original author.
+(I would also love to hear about this plugin’s new life!)

+All the best, Joni.

+--

 The Color Palette block displays a group of colors on your page.
 The block starts with 3 individual Color blocks, but you can add additional blocks or remove excess blocks as needed.